Neunerlei/docker-images/docs/nginx.md

 If you were to omit `DOCKER_SERVICE_PROTOCOL`, it would default to the value of `DOCKER_PROJECT_PROTOCOL` (`https` in this case), and your internal service would be expected to handle HTTPS traffic directly.
 By setting it explicitly to `http`, you enable the SSL Termination pattern.

+### Customizing NGINX with Intelligent Snippets

+This image uses a flexible system for extending the base NGINX configuration.
+You can add any number of custom configuration files, and the container's entrypoint script will intelligently process and include them based on their name and your environment variables.

+You can learn more about this powerful feature in [Advanced Customization](#advanced-customization-templating-and-overrides), especially in the [Adding Custom NGINX Snippets](#1-adding-custom-nginx-snippets-marker-aware) section.

 ## Advanced Customization: Templating and Overrides

 This image uses a powerful templating engine that processes **all internal configuration files** on startup.
 This allows for deep customization of NGINX, Supervisor, and other components.